geneontology/geneontology.github.io/_docs/go-citation-policy.md

 The data release can be found in the page footer on the right-hand side.
 To cite the annotations of individual database groups please see the GO publications list.

-## Citing from the Zotero Archive

-Both the Gene Ontology website and AmiGO are compatible with Zotero, the Firefox extension for collecting, managing, citing, and sharing research sources.
-Please contact the <a href="http://help.geneontology.org">GO Helpdesk</a> if you would like to request support for an alternative reference collection system.

 ## GO Logo

 If you intend to use the logo on your website, please include a link to the GO home page, http://geneontology.org.
 Please contact the GO Helpdesk if you need a larger or higher resolution version.
 The logo is subject to our use and license.